 \begin{proof} In this proof we assume that addition and substraction are in the field $\F_{q}$.
 The multiset $\{ j + i : i \in \{0,1,\ldots,q-1\} \} \subseteq \F_{q}$ consists of $q$ values, thus it suffices to show that all values from the multiset are distinct.
 Assume contrary the there exists two different elements $i$, $i' \in \F_{q}$ such that $j + i = j + i'$.
 It follows that $i' - i = 0$.
 This cannot be true since $|i'|, |i| < q$ and $i'$ and $i$ are different. \end{proof} The property that $|h_{q'}^{-1}(q'')| \in \left\{\myfloor{\frac{n}{q}}, \myfloor{\frac{n}{q}} + 1\right\}$ now follows from the fact that in the definition of the function $h_{q'}$ all the initial ``blocks" $\{ f_{qj+i}(q') : i \in \{1,\ldots,q\}\}$ for $j \in \{0,1,\ldots,\myfloor{\frac{n}{q}} - 1\}$ are fully used, and the last ``block" $\{ f_{qj+i}(q') : i \in \{1,\ldots,q\}\}$ for $j = \myfloor{\frac{n}{q}}\}$ is only partially used.

-Finally, we will prove now that $|\{f \in \mathcal{F} : f(i) = f(j)\}| \leq d$.
+Finally, we will prove now that $|\{g \in \mathcal{G} : g(i) = g(j)\}| \leq d$.
 This simply follows form the fact that for any two polynomials $g, h \in \F[x]$, they can assume the same values on at most $d$, their degree, number of elements from the field $\F_q = \{0,1,\ldots,q - 1\}$.
 This last property is true because the polynomial $g(x)-h(x)$ has degree $d$ and therefore it has at most $d$ zeros in the field $\F[x]$.

 Let us finally observe that the total number of polynomials, $q^{d+1}$, in the field $\F[x]$ can be exponential in $n$.
 However, this construction can easily be implemented in polynomial time in $n,q,d$, because we only need the initial $n$ of these polynomials.
-Thus we can simply disregard the remaining $q^{d+1} - n$ polynomials. \end{proof}
+Thus we can simply disregard the remaining $q^{d+1} - n$ polynomials.
+This completes the proof of the lemma. \end{proof}